MENTAL HEALTH & WELL-BEING

 We offer different levels of support:

-For pupils who need more differentiated support and resources or specific targeted interventions such as nurture groups or support from Mrs Rogers, our pastoral support officer.
+Targeted support – For pupils who need more differentiated support and resources or specific targeted interventions such as nurture groups or support from Mrs Rogers, our Family Support Worker.

 We all have times when we have low Mental Wellbeing, where we feel stressed, upset or find it difficult to cope.

-There are some common life events that may affect you or your child's Mental Wellbeing:
+There are some common life events that may effect you or your child’s Mental Wellbeing:

 - Worries about family or friends